 There are a number of attractive financing options accessible to small and midsize businesses besides traditional loans.
 Many offer favorable interest rates and convenient and customizable terms.
 The key to finding the best solution to your needs is to work with a partner that not only provides a wide variety of financing options, but consults with you to understand the nuances of your business.
 Here are some nontraditional options that might be a good fit for the unique circumstances of your business.

-Enterprise Value Loans serve to support business growth and increase returns to investors by financing business operations that generate incremental profits.
+Sponsor Finance loans serve to support business growth and increase returns to investors by financing business operations that generate incremental profits.

 These loans are well-suited for manufacturers, distributors and service companies that have seasonal revenues or tight cash flows, or are growing rapidly.
 Asset-based loans are also often utilized by new businesses that don’t have the track record to qualify for a more traditional loan.
 This form of financing can help stabilize operations by providing improved liquidity, financial stability and predictable cash flow.

 New Markets Tax Credit Program Loans

 The New Markets Tax Credit (NMTC) Program is a federal lending program available for companies pursuing projects that are located in certain low-income communities.
 The goal of the program is to stimulate business and real estate investments that result in jobs and other benefits to people living in these neighborhoods.

 NMTC loans can provide a source of low-cost, long-term financing or refinancing for a company’s working capital, equipment, real estate or other project located in areas designated by the U.S. government.
 To qualify for a NMTC loan, the project or business must be in a Qualified Census Tract.